Mount Kongo, Kansai’s Snowy Escape

 Top of Mount Kongo

-Japanese people seem to really enjoy eating some instant cup ramen up here.
+Japanese people seem to enjoy eating some instant cup ramen up here.
 How do they get the hot water?
 They carry portable stoves with them!
-To me, this is especially surprising that they would bother to carry heavy cooking tools all the way up here.
+To me, this is especially surprising that they would bother to carry heavy cooking tools up here.
 Just take a sandwich!
-Not to mention there is a small restaurant and a vending machine that sell cup noodles up here, so it’s really pointless.

 It was -5C but it didn’t feel especially cold.